Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Methodology

 \subsection{Network Design}

-Following graph construction and feature preparation, we establish a novel framework that separately processes the input equivariant and invariant features.
-The framework employs SE(3)-equivariant networks to handle different feature types, and estimates the relative transformation between the two frames based on the extracted final features.
+Following graph construction and feature preparation, we establish a novel framework that processes the input equivariant and invariant features for both the source and target point clouds independently.
+The framework employs equivariant networks to handle different feature types and progressively integrate geometric structure with physical properties, yielding the respective final per-point feature set $\mathbf{F}_s$ and $\mathbf{F}_t$ for estimating the relative transformation between the two frames.